 In 1914 Vendome devised a brilliant marketing tool to bring attention to its emerging business.
 The Wine and Spirit Bulletin reported enthusiastically about a miniature working still that was displayed by Vendome in Washington D. C. at the National Wholesale Liquor Dealers’ Association convention:

+Another mystery in the long history of Vendome involves the disappearance of the Smallest Distillery in the World.
 There will be on display at the New Willard Hotel during the convention of the National Wholesale Liquor Dealers’ Association, at Washington, D.C., the most complete miniature distilling apparatus that we have ever seen.
 This is not a rough affair, but every part of the operation for making whisky can be followed absolutely, and each part of the machinery and apparatus is set up and finished, being constructed of the materials, whether wood, steel, or copper, just as they are in the finest complete distilleries, from the weighing of the grain, its passing through the hopper to the mash tub, then to the fermenters, the copper still, and the copper doubler until the operation is complete.
 There is a beer heater, all the necessary rakes and coils, flake stand, tall boxes for the low wines and whisky, and the slop tubs.
 This miniature distillery occupying a space of only 5×6 feet has been constructed by the Vendome Copper and Brass Works of Louisville, which will have it on exhibition in Washington.

 To show the capacity of the Vendome Copper and Brass Works for doing all kinds of distillery work.
 It may be mentioned that at the same time this miniature distillery was being built, they have been at work on all the stills and other apparatus for a thousand-bushel plant which they are erecting in Algiers, Alabama.
 (Wine and Spirits Bulletin, Vol. XXVIII, May 1, 1914, 61)